Can our minds be hi-jacked?

 - 70% use a cell phone while watching TV (Multi-tasking)

-- 60% indicated they cannot live without it
+- 60% indicated they could not live without it

-- 85% do not keep track of time they spend on texting
+- 85% do not keep track of the time they spend texting

 - 80% feel nervous without their cell phone